rodneyosodo/variational-quantum-classifier-on-heartattack/Notes/3findings.md

 ZFeatureMap(4, reps=1) SPSA(max_trials=50) vdepth 5 : Cost: 0.14946706294763648
 ZFeatureMap(4, reps=1) COBYLA(maxiter=50) vdepth 3 : Cost: 0.15447151389989414
 ```
+From the resulted, ZFeatureMap with a depth of 2, variational depth of 5 and using SPSA optimizer achieved the lowest cost.
+This shows us that the feature map which resulted in a lower cost function generally was ZFeatureMap.
+But does this mean that ZFeaturemap typically performs better than other Featuremaps we tested?
+We will try and answer this.
 @Rodney you need to elaborate more here.
 This is the most important part of the entire project

 ## Questions
 #### 1. Does increasing variational depth increase convergence?
 - When increasing vdepth on `ZZFeatureMap(4, reps=1) SPSA(max_trials=50)`, `ZZFeatureMap(4, reps=2) SPSA(max_trials=50)`, `ZZFeatureMap(4, reps=2) ADAM(maxiter=50)` and `PauliFeatureMap(4, reps=2) ADAM(maxiter=50)` increases the convergence.
 The rest it doesn't achieve considerable increase in converegence.
 In some it actualyy reduces convergences almost linearly